Skip to main content

 Festive

-Light sponge cake layered with whipped cream and fresh berries (strawberries, raspberries), often decorated with marzipan or chocolate.
-Norway's birthday cake - essential for 17th May (Constitution Day) celebrations, graduations, weddings.
-Bløtkake means 'soft cake' referring to moist cream layers.
-Represents Norwegian celebration culture and summer berry abundance.
+Light sponge cake layered with whipped cream and fresh berries, strawberries or raspberries, often finished with marzipan or chocolate.
+This is Norway's birthday cake, and it turns up at 17 May (Constitution Day) parties, graduations, and weddings.
+Bløtkake means 'soft cake,' a nod to the moist cream layers.
+Tied up with Norwegian celebration culture and the summer berry season.

 vegetarianContains: DairyContains: WheatContains: Eggs